Staying invested during market ups and downs is simple – but not always easy.

 Often compared to not putting all your eggs in one basket, diversification is the process of spreading your money across a variety of investments – for example, stocks, bonds, cash – that don’t all behave the same way during periods of market volatility.
 By including investments that have different reactions to economic trends and events – as one type of security falls the other should rise – you can help lower the impact of market declines on your portfolio

 Invest automatically and take advantage of market ups and downs

 Instead of fearing a market correction, consider viewing it as a buying opportunity.
 By contributing a fixed-dollar amount on a regular basis through a Pre-Authorized Contribution (PAC) plan, you can take advantage of the market dips by purchasing more fund units when your dollar goes farther and in turn, lowering your average cost.

 When looking at historical rates of returns, don’t focus solely on the upside.
 Although it’s practically impossible to forecast when the next upward or downward spike in the market will take place, having a well thought out investment plan can help provide a sense of confidence that you can ride out the volatility.

-Working through some of your concerns with an advisor can allow you to make reasoned investment choices, view your portfolio with less unease, stick to your plan and ultimately help keep you on track to meet your financial goals.
+Working through some of your concerns, either on your own or with an advisor, can allow you to make informed investment choices, view your portfolio with more calm, and ultimately help keep you on track to meet your financial goals.